Four Regrettings and a Funeral: Viewing figures

+Critical response

 The episode received mixed reviews from critics.

 Dennis Perkins of The A.V.
 Club gave the episode a C−, saying, "The callbacks and in-jokes engender nods of recognition but nothing like laughter.
 Krusty's the one who started the infamous Springfield Tire fire?
 Makes sense.
 Joe Namath is back for a one-line cameo?
 Sure—I remember when he was on the show that one time.
 There's just no snap to the jokes, if indeed they constitute jokes and not mere references."

 Tony Sokol of Den of Geek gave the episode four out of five stars, saying, "The Simpsons mean to subvert all that is accepted as entertainment.
 They take on their own network, Kent Brockman has too much integrity to work at Fox News.
 They play with the media frenzy by teasing with the death of a beloved character and make someone up who fits the bill for the episode.
 When the Simpsons killed off Frank Grimes, it was one of the darkest episodes of situation comedy ever aired on television.
 It was also one of the funniest."